stephanierudolph/CS-330-PLP/Data Types and Naming Conventions.md

 var num3 = num1 + num2 //does not work
 var num3 = Double(num1) + num2
 ```
+Identifier names and operator symbols are bound at compile time.

 ## Reserved words
 ### These words cannot be used as variable names in Swift.